Acinetobacter baumannii: OmpA

 Adhesion can be a critical determinant of virulence for bacteria.
 The ability to attach to host cells allows bacteria to interact with them in various ways, whether by type III secretion system or simply by holding on against the prevailing movement of fluids.
 Outer membrane protein A (OmpA) has been shown to be involved in the adherence of A. baumannii to epithelial cells.
 This allows the bacteria to invade the cells through the zipper mechanism.
 The protein was also shown to localize to the mitochondria of epithelial cells.
 OmpA attachment to mitochondria induces it leading to swelling of mitochondria.
 This releases cytochrome c, which causes formation of apoptosome.
 This leads to the apoptosis of the cell.

 Antibiotic resistance

 Mechanisms of antibiotic resistance can be categorized into three groups.
 First, resistance can be achieved by reducing membrane permeability or increasing efflux of the antibiotic and thus preventing access to the target.
-Second, bacteria can protect the antibiotic target through genetic mutation or post-translational modification, and last, antibiotics can be directly inactivated by hydrolysis or modification.
+Second, bacteria can protect the antibiotic target through genetic mutation or post-translational modification.
+Third, antibiotics can be directly inactivated by hydrolysis or modification.
 One of the most important weapons in the armoury of Acinetobacter is its impressive genetic plasticity, facilitating rapid genetic mutations and rearrangements as well as integration of foreign determinants carried by mobile genetic elements.
 Of these, insertion sequences are considered one of the key forces shaping bacterial genomes and ultimately evolution.